West Virginia Coal Mining Accident Attorneys

 Because occupational disease symptoms may not manifest for years, you may not initially link your medical problems to your job, or you may not even discover your condition until the disease has progressed to an irreversible or fatal stage.
 Our Charleston, WV attorneys conduct a thorough investigation to determine if exposure to glues, chemicals, coal dust, crystalline silica, quartz, carbon dioxide, nitrogen, carbon monoxide, methane, hydrogen sulfide or other harmful substances caused:

 - Coal workers’ pneumoconiosis (CWP) — often called black lung disease

 - Silicosis pneumoconiosis

 - Chronic obstructive pulmonary disease (COPD)

 - Weil’s disease (leptospirosis)

 Occupational diseases can diminish your quality of life and reduce your life expectancy.
 You deserve medical care for illnesses that arise from your mining job and compensation to support your family when a debilitating disease forces you to stop working.

-Consult our Charleston legal team about recovering for mining-related injuries or illnesses
+Consult our Charleston West Virginia coal mining accident lawyers about recovering for mining-related injuries or illnesses

 For more information about representation for mining accidents, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.